 dpkg-reconfigure ddclient

 Don’t forget to allow port forwarding on your router otherwise all attempts will fail.
-Flased routers like the WRT54GL with Tomato firmware allow for a wide range of options when it come to DDNS provider from a simple web interface.
+Flashed routers like the Linksys WRT54GL with Tomato firmware allow for a wide range of options when it come to choosing a DDNS provider from the web interface.
 This means centralisation and easy configuration.